 Walk more every day with these simple strategies.
 From 1,000 to 10,000 steps, build your walking habit gradually.
-In this guide, we break down everything you need to know, backed by behavioral science research and real-world experience from thousands of habit builders.
+This guide provides actionable strategies backed by behavioral science research and real-world experience from thousands of habit builders.

 Health Benefits of Walking Daily